suzuna08/Map-app/README.md

 ## Usage

 1. **Sign up** with email/password on the login page
-2. **Import places** via the bottom dock's "+" button (paste a Google Maps URL or go to CSV upload), or paste a Google Maps URL directly into the search bar on the Places page and press Enter
+2. **Import places** by pasting a Google Maps URL directly into the search bar on the Places page and pressing Enter, or go to the CSV upload page via Settings → Import from CSV
 3. **Enrich** imported places by clicking "Fetch Details" to pull ratings, addresses, coordinates, and category data from Google
 4. **Rate** places by clicking the rating display on any card to open the star editor — drag or tap to set a 0.5–5.0 rating
 5. **Tag** places with custom tags directly on each card or via the Tag Manager